 So it’s interesting that at the Esri UC, Mansour Raad had a talk on using the ArcGIS Geoprocessing to export data out of ArcGIS into Minecraft.
 It was awesome stuff and appeared easy to work with.
 Well, he’s blogged about it and you too can follow along and export your GIS data into Minecraft.

 One day my son tells me “Hey dad, I think I can build one of your worlds in Minecraft”.
 What he meant about my world is a GIS world that I render using ArcMap.
 So I started thinking about this and wondered if I too can do this, but programatically.

-Now none of this stuff is productized yet, but if you take a little time and be patient, you can export your worlds into Minecraft and get your kids off your back (bless your heart).
-Check out the GitHub repository and get crafting (that’s what they kids tell me to say but I feel like their trolling me).
+Now, none of this stuff is productized yet, but if you take a little time and be patient, you can export your worlds into Minecraft and get your kids off your back (bless your heart).
+Check out the GitHub repository and get crafting (that’s what the kids tell me to say but I feel like they’re trolling me).